This Colorado Lawmaker's Son Was Killed in a Shooting. Now He's Sharing His Advice for Victims' Families

 It takes a while to come to terms with the fact that they went to the appropriate meeting spot and watched other people be reunited with their loved ones — the survivors — while they were left waiting for someone who wasn’t going to show up.

-But later— later the families of the victims might start looking for additional guidance elsewhere.
+But later, the families of the victims might start looking for additional guidance elsewhere.
 “Then the time will come that they’ll be reaching out to see what kind of lies ahead of them, and certainly we know what lies ahead of them,” Colorado state House Rep. Tom Sullivan told TIME in a phone interview on Wednesday.

 He knows all this firsthand.
 His son, Alex, was killed in the 2012 Aurora theater shooting while celebrating his 27th birthday.